Measurement of the ($\pi^-$, Ar) total hadronic cross section at the LArIAT experiment: Motivations and Introduction

 Several experiments using pion beams have studied the hadronic interaction of pions on light and heavy nuclei, such as He, Li, C, S, Fe, and Pb~\cite{Wilkin:1973xd, Clough1974,PhysRevC.14.635,PhysRevC.23.2173}.
 Most historical measurements of the pion hadronic cross sections were performed using ``thin targets'' with thicknesses much smaller than the typical interaction length in the material.
 At their core, these experiments are done by impinging a beam of pions of a known flux on a thin slab of material and recording the outgoing flux.
 Flux conservation allows retrieval of the interacting flux, and calculation of the cross section at a given beam energy.

 Regardless of the nuclear medium, the shape of the pion-nucleus interaction cross section in the energy range accessible to LArIAT shows the distinct feature of a resonance.
-Indeed, a delta resonance ($\Delta$) is often produced in the pion-nucleon interaction, which subsequently decays inside the nucleus.
-Historical experimental results, shown in Figure~\ref{fig:HistoricalData}, show a dependency of the delta resonance shape as a function of the nuclear mass number~\cite{PhysRevC.14.635}, typically parameterized by a Breit-Wigner function.
+Indeed, a delta resonance ($\Delta$ 1232) is often produced in the pion-nucleon interaction, which subsequently decays inside the nucleus.
+Historical experimental results as the ones reported in Figure~\ref{fig:HistoricalData} for positive pions show a dependency of the delta resonance shape as a function of the nuclear mass number~\cite{PhysRevC.14.635}, typically parameterized by a Breit-Wigner function.
 The delta resonance shape becomes less pronounced and its peak shifts to lower energies as the nuclear mass number increases.
-This effect is due to the delta kinematics and its propagation inside the nuclear medium.
+This effect is due to the delta kinematics and its propagation inside the nuclear medium, as well as to the nuclear potential on pions.
 Multiple scattering effects modify the resonance width, which is larger than the natural-decay width.
 This behavior makes interpolation of the inclusive cross section behavior from lighter nuclei to heavier nuclei subject to theoretical uncertainty and further motivates the necessity of such measurements on argon.